Savannah woman survives 83-minute cardiac arrest, thanks team that saved her life

 “You have been on my mind and I’ve been trying to think of a way to thank the special people that I will never forget,” she told everyone.

 “I had to fight back tears.
-It was extremely emotional seeing her stand up here and thank us,” said Lt.
-Paramedic Cheek.
+It was extremely emotional seeing her stand up here and thank us,” said Cheek.

 “It’s crazy because they’re saving lives and without this job that they have — I wouldn’t be here,” said Higgins.